 Gaps in your smile are obvious imperfections that can make even the most beautiful smile look flawed.
 What’s more, they put your dental health at risk.
 The space left by missing teeth allows other teeth to shift positions.
 In the long run, this can dramatically affect your bite, making it harder to chew and creating places where food, tartar, and decay can hide.

 It’s wise to fill any gaps as early as possible to prevent these kinds of problems, and bridges are a safe, durable, and natural-looking way to do so.
 Bridges can be relied upon to be comfortable, permanent, and easy to clean and maintain.
 Unlike dentures or partials, nothing needs to be removed for cleaning, and there are no moving parts to chafe or cause discomfort.
 Your ceramic bridge will be designed to fit in your mouth and to match the precise shade of surrounding teeth, so it’s an invisible fix that blends seamlessly with the rest of your smile.

 Dental bridges can be anchored in place in one of two ways:

 A dental implant is the safest and most sturdy way to support a dental bridge.
 An implant replaces a missing tooth root and fuses to the jawbone, creating a solid and reliable anchor.

 If your bone tissue won’t support dental implants or you prefer to avoid dental implant surgery for other reasons, we can use the second option and attach the bridge to nearby teeth instead.
-This solution is less permanent and may require some repairs, but is a viable solution if a dental bridge is required.
+This solution is less permanent and may require some repairs, but it is a safe viable solution if a dental bridge is required.
 You and Dr. Kleive will decide the best course of action depending on your desires and comfort level.